 Dinner: New potatoes with grilled salmon and green beans.

-- Portion sizes need to be monitored.
-There are no ‘free’ food and you have to be conscious of your portions for every meal.
+Portion sizes need to be monitored.
+There are no ‘free’ foods and you have to be conscious of your portions at every meal.

 Keeping your sodium in check might be difficult.
 You’ll have to meticulously study nutritional labels to make sure you’re not going over your daily sodium limit, which may be a challenge especially if you’ve never paid much attention to it before.

 It’s not a quick fix.
 This diet won’t provide quick results and it’s something you have to stick to in the long term to see results